 8. The LMF performs one or more of the positioning procedures described in clauses 6.11.1, 6.11.2 and 6.11.3.
 During this step the LMF may use the Namf_Communication_N1N2MessageTransfer service operation to request the transfer of a Positioning related N1 message to the UE or the transfer of a Network Positioning message to the serving NG-RAN node (gNB or NG-eNB) for the UE.
+The LMF shall determine a geographical location and optionally a location in local coordinates.

 9. The LMF returns the Nlmf_Location_DetermineLocation Response towards the AMF to return the current location of the UE.
 The service operation includes the LCS Correlation identifier, the location estimate, its age and accuracy and may include information about the positioning method.